Qumulo/qumulo-monitoring-dashboard/README.md

      **ℹ️ Notes:**

-     * To specify the port, append `:8000` to the DNS name or IP address.
+     * To specify a port, your must append `:8000` to the DNS name or IP address.

      * Because the cluster's metrics are labeled with the target variable, use a DNS name rather than an IP address.